kostelal0688/sep10-freedom-projec/prep/plan.md

 ## Beyond MVP
 * More images
 * Make the inforamtion appear as scrolling down
+* More components